 Lentinan extract has been used in combination with other tonic herbs and mushroom extracts, also known to stimulate white blood cells.
 The three most common of which include reishi, astragalus root and PSK, the active ingredient in coriolus mushroom.

 Both the concentrated shiitake powders and hot water extracts, as well as the simmered fresh mushrooms, contain lentinan and other polysaccharide compounds in high amounts.
-Several studies using the whole dried fruiting body powder have proven significant immune stimulating properties.

 The lentinan derived from shiitake has been known to aid in the treatment of other autoimmune disorders including chronic fatigue syndrome.
 In the book "Shiitake: The Healing Mushroom", Kenneth Jones dedicates an entire chapter to shiitake and its benefits for CFS.